 Let’s take a moment to talk about corporate gifting.

-Most companies are familiar with the concept of “corporate swag”.
-Whether it’s the gift bags they distribute at industry conferences, the branded stationary they share with employees, or the “bonuses” used to preserve customer loyalty.
+Most companies are familiar with the concept of “corporate swag.”
+Whether it’s the gift bags they distribute at industry conferences, the branded stationery they share with employees, or the “bonuses” used to preserve customer loyalty.

 Used correctly, a corporate gift is an excellent way to build powerful business relationships.
 According to one study, 80% of respondents said using corporate gifting improved their relationships with employees and clients.
-48% reported that their gifts made recipients feel more valued, while 43% said they improved customer loyalty, and 41% said they led to better employee retention.
+Also, 48% reported that their gifts made recipients feel more valued, and many others said they improved customer loyalty and led to better employee retention.

 Unfortunately, corporate gifting isn’t always an easy strategy to get right.
 A boring branded pen won’t fill your customer with love for your business.
-The best gifts are personal, customized, and brimming with unforgettable brand appeal.
+Instead, the best gifts are personal, customized, and brimming with unforgettable brand appeal.

 Here are our top tips for customizing your corporate gifts.